HarshwardhanPatil07/PCB_Defect_Detection-YOLOv8/README.md

 # Training
 Use YOLOv8 to train your model on the annotated dataset.
 <a href="https://colab.research.google.com/drive/1shdXGWP7YIF5FMhe3j6DJqxyTw_9E22Z?usp=drive_link">Google Collab Link</a> is provided for the same.
 Evaluate the model's performance using metrics such as precision, recall, and mean average precision (mAP).

+# Dataset

+You can use Dataset with <a href="https://roboflow.com/">Roboflow</a> to make custom Annotations in your Dataset